You are cordially invited to join Capital University Law School for the 37th Annual John E. Sullivan Lecture

-This course has been approved by the Supreme Court of Ohio Commission on Continuing Legal Education for 1.50 total CLE hours instruction.
+This course has been approved by the Supreme Court of Ohio Commission on Continuing Legal Education for 2.00 total CLE hour(s) instruction.

 The John E. Sullivan Lecture was established in honor of Professor Emeritus John Edward Sullivan, a dedicated teacher and scholar who was appointed to the Law School faculty in 1953 and who also served as acting dean and academic dean during his tenure.
 The Sullivan Lecture is presented each academic year by a distinguished legal scholar who addresses a matter of significance to the Law School and to the greater legal community